 Ms. Webstad’s story is the nucleus for what has become a national movement to recognize the experience of survivors of Indian residential schools, honour them, and show a collective commitment to ensure that every child matters.
 The initiative calls for every Canadian to wear an orange shirt on September 30 in the spirit of healing and reconciliation.

 The date, September 30, was chosen because that was the time of the year the trucks and buses would enter the communities to “collect” the children and deliver them to their harsh new reality of cultural assimilation, mental, sexual and physical abuse, shame and deprivation.

 Fighting a Hand to Hold: Confronting Medical Colonialism against Indigenous Children in Canada - By Dr. Shaheen-Hussain

 Dr. Shaheen-Hussain, assistant professor in the Faculty of Medicine at McGill, has written a book on medical colonialism titled Fighting for A Hand to Hold: Confronting Medical Colonialism against Indigenous Children in Canada (foreword by Cindy Blackstock and afterword by Ellen Gabriel).
-To be published by McGill-Queen's University Press (MQUP) this September.
+Dr. Shaheen-Hussain also published an opinion piece on this topic in the Montreal Gazette.